 Of course, if there are believers, there are doubters.
 Just recently, researchers tested THC on cells of a rat of which they placed CB1 and CB2 receptors.

-The cells got exposed with THC for a long time, resulting in hyperpolarization.
+The cells got exposed to THC for a long time, resulting in hyperpolarization.
 It means that there was a negative change that happened to the cell.

 The test was repeated, this time with six terpenoids included.
 The added compounds did not do anything significant; the cells still hyperpolarized.